Forbes top creators of 2023: MrBeast, Khaby Lame, Jake Paul among highest earners

 The top three on the list

-At the top of the game is MrBeast, whose earnings for the period of the report comes to USD 82 million (INR 681 crore approx.) from his follower count of 312 million.
+At the top of the game is MrBeast, whose earnings for the period of the report comes to USD 82 million from his follower count of 312 million.

 Forbes called him a “YouTube titan” and noted that his “power and popularity stem from his high production videos and stunts.”
 Donaldson also has Beast-based brands such as Feastables snack bars and the restaurant chain named MrBeast Burgers.
 He has an entrepreneurship score of 4 and average engagement of 9.8 per cent.